Content

 How to Keep Using the Google Tech Stack and Be GDPR-Compliant

-Almost every marketing team has a formed Google tech stack that everyone is used to and that has worked flawlessly for years.
+Almost every marketing team has a formed Google tech stack that everyone is used to, which has worked flawlessly for years.
 However, the limitations and innovations described above are forcing companies to look for other tools for working with data.
-The good news is that you can continue to use the familiar Google tech stack as long as you follow these guidelines.
+The good news is that you can continue using the familiar Google tech stack if you follow these guidelines.

 Data Collection